 One of the many beauties of VR is the flexibility of showcasing a space that doesn’t exist yet.
 The gaming industry has masterfully utilized this awesome feature, immersing their audience into a whole other universe by providing an out-of-this-world experience.
 This same line of thinking can be applied to those in the commercial and office furniture business.

 Access your virtual portfolio, and allow your clients to experience for themselves what your products would look like in their space.
-Using VR gives an individual the opportunity to get as close to “trying before buying” they will ever get, especially in the case of furniture.
+Using VR in furniture gives an individual the opportunity to get as close to “trying before buying” they will ever get.
 Immerse your clients, and give them the chance to get acquainted with your products and what you have envisioned for them.
 Furthering the point on flexibility, get your clients excited about the upcoming products that you will be releasing soon.
 Give an exciting and unforgettable sneak peek of what your newest design will look like.

 3. Build an Emotional Connection

 We use our senses to navigate the world we live in, and they have an integral role in emotional processing.
 As such, we humans build a lot of emotional associations towards certain events or objects.
 By translating the input we receive, we then interpret the emotional response along with the data.
 For example, if I hear the squeak of a rusty chair and I find it annoying or offputting, I’m less likely to use the said chair in the future.
 On the flip side, if I enjoy the sleekness construction of a certain sliding door, it sparks a positive response which increases how memorable the object was, and the likeliness of greater curiosity of the product.

 This is definitely an area where using VR in the furniture industry can strengthen the connection.